Have you flown on a plane before?

 Trouble engaging socially and not picking up social cues are some signs of being trapped in freeze.
 Just as in #2, we can repeat the same old non-fulfilling relationships over and over again when this state is dominant in our nervous system.

 4. Lack of concentration and creativity.

-The part of the brain responsible for higher brain function, learning, creativity and so on, is also the same part that governs our social engagement behaviours, therefore when freeze is the more dominant pattern of our existence, our social engagement nerve fibres aren’t as clever as they can be.
+The part of the brain responsible for higher brain function, learning, creativity and so on, is also the same part that governs our social engagement behaviors, therefore when freeze is the more dominant pattern of our existence, our social engagement nerve fibers aren’t as clever as they can be.